Canva Review (2023) — All the Pros and Cons

 Using the 'Typecraft' app

-If the apps on offer aren’t enough for you, you could always consider building your own — a developer’s platform for Canva provides access to the platform’s API and lets you create your own ‘content extensions’ that let you integrate Canva with other tools in various ways.
-(Obviously you’ll need the development skills to do this.)
+But if the apps on offer aren’t enough for you, you could always consider building your own — a developer’s platform for Canva provides access to the platform’s API and lets you create your own ‘content extensions’ that let you integrate Canva with other tools in various ways.

 Using Canva on mobile phones